-Get your sleep back on track with the Sleep app in watchOS 7
+Get your sleep back on track with the Sleep app on Apple Watch

-Finally, Apple will include Sleep Tracking on the Apple Watch with watchOS 7.
-It's something we've all been clamoring for since sleep tracking started to be included on every fitness tracker — however, the new Sleep app is much more than just tracking sleep. watchOS 7 aims to help you establish a more regular bedtime routine, and hopefully, that will help you get to sleep better.
+Finally, Apple has included Sleep Tracking on the Apple Watch with the release of watchOS 8, meaning you can take your best Apple Watch to bed with you.
+It's something we've all been clamoring for since sleep tracking started to be included on every fitness tracker — however, the new Sleep app on Apple Watch is much more than just tracking sleep.

-It all starts in the new Sleep app included in watchOS 7, and you'll need to set up your first sleep schedule to get started.
+As mentioned in our watchOS 8 review, the Sleep app on Apple Watch aims to help you establish a more regular bedtime routine, and hopefully, that will help you get a better night's sleep.
+It all starts in the new Sleep app included in watchOS 8, and you'll need to set up your first sleep schedule to get started.
+Here's how to set up and use the Sleep app on Apple Watch

-- How to turn off your sleep schedule on Apple Watch in watchOS 7

-- How to turn on your sleep schedule on Apple Watch in watchOS 7
+How to set up Sleep on your Apple Watch

-How to set up Sleep on your Apple Watch in watchOS 7
+You'll need to launch the Sleep app and set it up before you head to bed with your best Apple Watch band strapped around your wrist.
 The first time you launch the Sleep app, you will be prompted through a ton of different screens to set up your sleep schedule.
-You'll need to set what time you want to wake up and go to bed, set if you want an alarm, and what sound that alarm will make, and you'll need to set up if you want sleep tracking and Wind Down enabled.
-It sounds like a lot, ut the process is pretty straightforward — here's how you do it!
+For example, you'll need to set what time you want to wake up and go to bed, set if you want an alarm, and what sound that alarm will make, and you'll need to set up if you want sleep tracking and Wind Down enabled.
+It sounds like a lot, but the process is pretty straightforward — here's how you do it!

 - Launch the Sleep app on your Apple Watch.